JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 plusfour = add(4)
 ```

-* PyToolz is a port of the Clojure FP libraries to Python
+* PyToolz is a port of the Clojure FP libraries to Python; still the data structures are not immutable
+* Use [Pyrsistant](https://github.com/tobgu/pyrsistent?utm_source=chatgpt.com) to have immutable maps, lists, etc
 * Python is weak on immutable variables, there is no `const`/`final`
-    - but the tuples and `frozenset` are immutable data structures
+    - but Python tuples and `frozenset` are immutable data structures
     - and Python 3.8 finally has `final`
-* Python 3.10 (finally!) has pattern matching.
+* Python 3.10 has pattern matching.
   - [tutorial 1](https://www.python.org/dev/peps/pep-0636/) [tutorial 2](https://www.infoworld.com/article/3609208/how-to-use-structural-pattern-matching-in-python.html)